cortexproject/cortex/SECURITY.md

 # Cortex Security and Disclosure Information

-As with any complex system, it is certain that bugs will be found, some of them security-relevant..
+As with any complex system, it is certain that bugs will be found, some of them security-relevant.
 If you find a _security bug_ please report it privately to the maintainers listed in the MAINTAINERS of the relevant repository and CC cortex-team@googlegroups.com.
 We will fix the issue as soon as possible and coordinate a release date with you.
 You will be able to choose if you want public acknowledgement of your effort and if you want to be mentioned by name.

 ## Public Disclosure Timing